 Bitcoins are available on Bitcoin exchanges.
 You could also purchase bitcoins from other users.
 A Bitcoin exchange-traded fund could be another source in the near future.
-You can become a bitcoin miner by investing in software and hardware.
-More the power of the hardware that helps with encryption technology, higher the probability of your earning bitcoins.
+You can become a Bitcoin miner by investing in software and hardware.
+More the power of the hardware that helps with encryption technology, the higher the probability of your earning bitcoins.
 Unocoin is a Bengaluru-based company that allows users to buy, sell, store or uses bitcoins.
 While bitcoin usage is certainly not mainstream, there are said to be more than 500 merchants who accept bitcoins for payment in India.

 How are Bitcoins owned?